 Windows keeps a copy of all of your picture, video, and document thumbnails in a cache database so they can be displayed quickly when you open a folder.
 Sometimes due to thumbnail cache corruption, thumbnail previews may not work for some files, for a particular icon size or for all icons sizes.

 Thumbnail preview problems can be resolved by clearing the thumbnail database and let the system rebuild it as required.
-To reset the thumbnail cache in Windows Vista, 7, 8 and Windows 10, use these steps:
+To reset the thumbnail cache in Windows Vista, 7, 8 and Windows 10, use the steps in this article.

-1. Click Start, type Disk Cleanup, click Disk Cleanup from Search results.
-Alternately, run cleanmgr.exe directly.
+- Click Start, type Disk Cleanup, click Disk Cleanup from Search results.
+Or, run

 - Uncheck all the entries except Thumbnails